victorjonsson/PHP-Benchmark/README.md

 PHP-Benchmark
 =============

-Simple to use benchmark script for your PHP-application.
-Gives you information about average page generation time and memory consumption.
+Easy to use benchmark script for your PHP-application.
+Gives you information about average time spent on page generation and memory consumption.
 The test will do a number of requests to your application with a query parameter that tells the benchmark script to monitor the time and memory consumption during the request.
 When all requests is finished you will get the following information: